 We know that laboratory research on epilepsy can have a major impact on clinical practice, with findings from scientific studies influencing or even changing the way physicians treat children with epilepsy — a concept known as “bench to bedside.”
 But patients can spur research endeavors, too.
 “Increasingly, we’re creating a cycle from bedside to bench, with clinically relevant questions guiding laboratory research,” says Dr. Poduri.
 “These findings are then translated back from bench to bedside in the form of clinical trials and studies of novel non-invasive technologies.”
 In other words, your child’s experience with epilepsy can help inform research that could one day produce new treatment approaches.

-Learn more about the free Day of Science event at Boston Children’s on October 21, 2017.
+Learn more about the Epilepsy Center at Boston Children’s Hospital.